eunomia-bpf/GPTtrace/README.md

 ## How it works

-1. GPTtrace pre-trains its eBPF programs using various eBPF development resources, has multiple conversations with ChatGPT to teach it how to write different types of eBPF programs and bpftrace DSLs.
+Step 1: Prepare the document and convert it to plain text format.
+Cut the document into several small chunks.

+Step 2: Call the text-to-vector interface to convert each chunk into a vector and store it in the vector database.

+Step 3: When a user  inputs their request in natural language, convert the request into a vector and search the vector database to get the highest relevance one or several chunks.

-2. The user inputs their request in natural language, and GPTtrace calls the ChatGPT API to generate an eBPF program.
+Step 4: Merge the request and chunk, rewrite it into a new request, and GPTtrace calls the ChatGPT API to generate an eBPF program.
 The generated program is then executed via shell or written to a file for compilation and execution.

-3. If there are errors in compilation or loading, the error is sent back to ChatGPT to generate a new eBPF program or command.
+Step5: If there are errors in compilation or loading, the error is sent back to ChatGPT to generate a new eBPF program or command.

 ## Room for improvement